Multitype $\Lambda$-coalescents

 More explicitly, the type $i$ projected coalescent is the single-type $\Lambda$-coalescent associated with the measure

-The $\bar{Q}_{ \to i }$-coalescent may be thought of as the single-type $\Lambda$-coalescent that may be obtained from the multi-type $\Lambda$-coalescent by `switching off' any mergers or changes of colour of type $i$ blocks into other colours.
+The $\bar{Q}_{ \to i }$-coalescent may be thought of as the single-type $\Lambda$-coalescent that may be obtained from the multi-type $\Lambda$-coalescent starting with only blocks of type $i$, and `switching off' any mergers or changes of colour of type $i$ blocks into other colours.